A History Of

 Describes the actions of Captain

-Herbert James Haddock CB RD RNR (years not known) master of Britannic
+Herbert James Haddock CB RD RNR (1875-77) master of Britannic

 at the time to rescue survivors from the sinking HMS Audacious in October 1912 in the North Sea